instantOS/docs/docs/development/imosid.md

 imosid stands for "instant manager of sections in dotfiles".

+It aims to solve a core problem when working with dotfiles:

+If the distro developer changes a default setting, the user should get the new default with an update.
+If the user has changed the default, the changed version should not be overridden.

+A side effect of imosid's core functionality is that it reimplements much of what stow does and can be considered a (**non drop-in!!!**) replacement.

-It aims to be an unobtrusive dotfile manager used by linux distributions or automated config systems that does not interfere with user customisation.
-It allows applying updates to dotfiles while detecting parts modified by users in order to not overwrite them.
+Imosid allows for automated config systems that do not interfere with user customisation.

 ## General information